-- Promoting 'free market' competition over collaborative approaches between teacher education institutions, schools, teachers, etc. (e.g. performance related pay for teachers based on narrow, summative, assessment criteria can devalue inclusive education, create unnecessary competition, demotivate teachers and encourage a narrow focus on technical/instrumental aspects of teaching and learning); - Measuring learning using narrow assessment criteria, and in particular, overreliance on standardised testing (which typically does not account for the learning of those students who do not test well) - this is discussed more thoroughly in Advocacy Guide 5 on Methodology;
+- Promoting 'free market' competition over collaborative approaches between teacher education institutions, schools, teachers, etc. (e.g. performance related pay for teachers based on narrow, summative, assessment criteria can devalue inclusive education, create unnecessary competition, demotivate teachers and encourage a narrow focus on technical/instrumental aspects of teaching and learning); - Measuring learning using narrow assessment criteria, and in particular, overreliance on standardised testing (which typically does not account for the learning of those students who do not test well) this is discussed more thoroughly in Advocacy Guide 5 on Methodology; - Viewing education as primarily a means of achieving economic gains, rather than valuing and promoting education's potential social benefits;